5 Ways Popups Can Drive Your Users Mad

 2. Hide the Close Button

-In the previous example the Close button was there but in fact it was absolutely useless.
+In the previous example, the Close button was there but in fact, it was absolutely useless.
 However, if you care about your users, you do need to put a Close button that closes the popup once and forever.
 I guess in some cases the Close button should be called the Get Rid Of button but no matter how you call it, it needs to be there.
 What is more, it needs to be large enough and in a visible place.
 If your users don’t want to see the popup, obstructing their way to closing it won’t make them love it more.

 3. Put Sound and Video and Provide No Way to Stop Them

-There are really powerful WordPress popup plugins that allow to make your popups rich by placing sound and video inside.
+There are really powerful WordPress popup plugins that allow making your popups rich by placing sound and video inside.
 In itself, this is great but only when you don’t abuse the feature.
-If you do – i.e. if you put sound/video in the popup and decide that the user doesn’t need a way to stop them because you want him or her to watch it at any cost, this is really a reason for a user with a brain to leave your site in a millisecond.
+If you do — i.e. if you put sound/video in the popup and decide that the user doesn’t need a way to stop them because you want him or her to watch it at any cost, this is really a reason for a user with a brain to leave your site in a millisecond.

 4. Make the Popup As Irrelevant As Possible

-If the creative approaches to popup abuse listed so far didn’t complete the mission to make your users mad, don’t give up – there are some more to try.
+If the creative approaches to popup abuse listed so far didn’t complete the mission to make your users mad, don’t give up — there are some more to try.
 For instance, why not make the popup as irrelevant as possible?
 Let’s say you have a family-oriented site.
 Wouldn’t it be great to run some gambling ads on it?
 If this doesn’t fill your inbox with complaints, you could give alcohol and tobacco ads a try.
-I’m joking, of course, but unfortunately I see such outrageous examples of popup abuse so frequently that it isn’t funny at all.
+I’m joking, of course, but unfortunately, I see such outrageous examples of popup abuse so frequently that it isn’t funny at all.

 5. Keep Your Users Waiting